 - The sponsor's practical guidance for implementing and managing the life cycle of the proposed acquisition or project, so as to minimize costs, minimize risks, and maximize returns.

-Some Capital Review Committees, in fact, require that incoming capital spending proposals be supported with a formal business case. in such cases, the Review Committe and validators will ensure that potential proposal sponsors are provided with the complete business case framework (an explanation of the expected business case structure and content), as well as a simple description of the Committee's prioritization criteria.
+Some Capital Review Committees, in fact, require that incoming capital spending proposals be supported with a formal business case. in such cases, the Review Committee and validators will ensure that potential proposal sponsors are provided with the complete business case framework (an explanation of the expected business case structure and content), as well as a simple description of the Committee's prioritization criteria.

 For complete coverage of a business case frame work framework that has become standard in many companies and organizations, see Business Case Essentials.